This employee engagement guide will teach you:

 In our opinion, it’s because companies don’t know that even slightly more engaged employees can bring about a huge business transformation.
 When your company’s “barricades” are manned by employees that are giving it their 110%, the retention rates go up, your customers are more satisfied, and your sales go through the roof.

-We have created this ultimate employee engagement guide to explain, in plain English, the benefits your company stands to gain if you choose to shift your focus inward, to your own employees, to inspire them to do better each and every day.
+That’s why we’ve created this ultimate employee engagement guide to explain, in plain English, the benefits your company stands to gain if you choose to shift your focus inward, to your own employees, to inspire them to do better each and every day.

 Let’s get started on it!

 As we already mentioned, employee engagement is not something new.
-The term first appears in a 1990 article published in the Academy of Management Journal, and written by William A. Khan.
+The term first appears in a 1990 article published in the Academy of Management Journal and written by William A. Khan.
 It’s probably safe to assume that management experts have been discussing it, in one form or another, for many years prior to that.

 Before we move on to what employee engagement actually is, it’s important to understand what it’s not.
 Old school managers tend to scoff at it, calling it a ‘hippie’ idea according to which ‘everyone needs to be happy at work’.
 However, it’s much more than that.
 While happiness and satisfaction at the job are important within the concept of employee engagement, they are not what it’s all about.